owxneby/Mp3-Download-Bot/README.md

-# Mp3-Downloader-Bot
+# Mp3-Download-Bot
-A python based mp3 downloader bot
+A python based bot for mass locating and downloading mp3 files locally